-Road construction zones are a dreaded, yet inevitable part of any commuters day in all cities.
+Road construction zones are a dreaded, yet inevitable part of any commuter’s day in all cities.
 Most of us think of the grumble as we creep through these zones, which almost always translate into extra traffic and added time to reach our next destination.
 What many of us forget is work zones can be much more than just an additional nuisance to our daily drives, they can be very dangerous, providing new and unexpected hazards.
 Work zone accidents affect both drivers and workers on the road.
-In fact, from 2009-2014 the Federal Highway Administration reported 200,000 people were injured and 4,400 people died in road construction crashes.
+In fact, from 2009-2014 the Federal Highway Administration reported 200,000 people were injured and 4,400 people died in road constrution crashes.
 Of the fatalities, 85 percent were drivers or passengers and drivers are the most frequent fatality in any work zone crash.
 If you’re a South Carolina driver who has been in an accident contact an experienced Greenville car accident attorney you may be able to collect compensation for any injuries you’ve sustained.

 Additional Hazards Of Work Zones

 Driving comes with many inherent dangers, including other motorists, distractions, and road and weather conditions.
 These driving conditions are multiplied when going through work zones and drivers should exercise even more caution than normal.
 Although there are many laws in place regarding road construction safety, individual construction crews can make mistakes that make the work zone even more dangerous.
 Some hazards drivers should be aware of in road construction zones include: